Pylons/pylons/pylons/docs/en/upgrading.rst

         app = SessionMiddleware(app, config)

         # CUSTOM MIDDLEWARE HERE (filtered by error handling middlewares)

+    Note that the CacheMiddleware is no longer setup by default through middleware, its now setup under :term:`app_globals` inside its instantiaion in :file:`lib/app_globals.py`.

 * Change all instances of ``redirect_to(...)`` -> ``redirect(url(...))``